-Each route section has one regulatory ceiling that will apply to all Operators when negotiating access prices, and will be the basis of determining whether ceiling revenue earned on a particular route section has exceeded allowable costs.
+Each route section has one regulatory ceiling that will apply to all Operators when negotiating access prices, and will be the basis of determining whether ceiling Total Revenue earned on a particular route section has exceeded allowable Total Costs.

-The Ceiling costs will be calculated by PTA using methods set out in the Costing Principles, and submitted for approval by the Regulator as required by Clauses 9 and 10 of Schedule 4 of the Code.
+These Total Ceiling Costs will be calculated by PTA using methods set out in the Costing Principles, and submitted for approval by the ERA as required by Clauses 9 and 10 of Schedule 4 of the Code.